-A graduation fee is assessed each student upon reaching senior classification.
-The fee and all other financial obligations to the College must be discharged before a final transcript indicating graduation will be issued.
+All financial obligations to the College must be discharged before a final transcript indicating graduation will be issued.
 The conferral of the degree is officially certified by the transcript of record.

 REGISTRATION PROCEDURES

 On specific dates in the latter part of each semester, currently enrolled students may preregister for the following semester.
 Final registration takes place at the beginning of a new semester on dates indicated in the College calendar.
 During final registration, preregistered students may change their class schedules, and newly-entering students and others not preregistered may register for the semester.
 Each student must register in person.
 Students must have their schedules approved by their faculty advisor(s) before submitting their schedule to the Office of the Registrar.